supermengman/monkeybackendrepo/README.md

 3. **AP Score Prediction:** Users can track their progress and receive an estimated AP score based on their problem-solving ability.
 This feature aims to provide users with valuable insights into their preparedness for the AP exam.

 4. **Scoring and Feedback:** The scoring system will evaluate user-submitted code against a range of test cases, including complex inputs and edge cases.
 Users will receive detailed feedback highlighting areas for improvement and suggestions for optimizing their solutions.

+5. **Data Management:** The online database will store user code submissions and their associated scores.
+Users can access their historical data and track their progress over time.
+CRUD operations will be available for managing user data effectively.

+## Contributing
+We welcome contributions to this project.
+To contribute, follow these steps:

+Fork the repository

+Create a new branch for your feature or bug fix.

+Implement your changes and ensure that the codebase remains in good quality.

+Write appropriate tests to validate the functionality of your changes.

+Submit a pull request with a descriptive title and a summary of your changes.

+Participate in the code review process by addressing any feedback or suggestions.

+## License

+This project is licensed under the MIT LICENSE